customerio/customerio-ios/Apps/VisionOS/README.md

 **Bonus:**
 Try connecting your source to a destination and observe how the data is mapped from the Vision Pro source to the destination platform where you'll use that data.

+## Support and limitations

+We've only tested our SDK with visionOS using Swift Package Manager.
+If you use CocoaPods, everything might work but we can't guarantee it.

+visionOS support has some known limitations:
+* We don't support the `MessagingPushFCM` package for visionOS.
+You must send push notifications over APNS.
+* We don't support in-app messaging (the `MessagingInApp` package) for visionOS.